New Rickstones Academy

 New Rickstones Academy (NRA) is an academy secondary school in Witham, Essex.
 It is the smaller of the two major comprehensive schools in Witham.
+It was previously The Rickstones School.

 During 2012 the school moved into a new building, constructed by Carillion.
 An Ofsted inspection took place on 17 and 18 January 2013.
 The school is sponsored by the Academies Enterprise Trust.